 This can be the hardest part.
 As we mentioned before, having your home broken into can be a traumatizing experience, and moving on from that is no simple task.
 It’s natural to feel distracted or hazy during the days and weeks following the event.
 Seek the support of family and friends.
 Clean up the mess left by the burglars and do your best to bring your home back to normal.
-It can be difficult overcoming the feelings of shock and disbelief, which are normal, but over time your house can feel like a home again.
+It can be difficult to overcome the feelings of shock and disbelief.
+Don’t worry, this is totally normal, but over time your house can feel like a home again.

-Also, it’s not a bad idea to check local classifieds, including Cragslist or pawn shops, to see if any of your stolen items have turned up.
-This would be more helpful information to turn over to the police, and you might even have the opportunity to get your items back.
+Also, it’s not a bad idea to check local classifieds & pawn shops, to see if any of your stolen items have turned up.
+This would be more helpful information to turn over to the police.
+You might even have the opportunity to get your items back.
 You can replace things like TV and jewelry by pulling out your credit card, but it’s a breath of fresh air when you can get your original items replaced and the burglars one step closer to prosecution.

 This is a great precaution if you don’t already have one.
-Some top rated home security companies offer systems for as little as $20 per month, which is about the same price as a pizza delivery.
-These systems come armed with door sensors, window sensors, and video cameras to keep tabs on important entry ways in your home, and can record surveillance footage to a cloud storage system for later reference.
+Some top-rated home security companies offer systems for as little as $19.99 per month, which is about the same price as a pizza.
+These systems come armed with door & window sensors, and video cameras to keep tabs on important entryways in your home, and can record surveillance footage to a cloud storage system for later reference.
 Home security systems can even decrease your homeowner’s insurance cost by almost 20% per month.